MinaProtocol/mina/README.md

 Please see our [developer README](README-dev.md) if you are interested in building coda from source code.

+We have a [Discord server]( https://discord.gg/ShKhA7J)!
+Please come by if you need help or have questions.
+You might also be interested in the [OCaml Discord](https://discordapp.com/invite/cCYQbqN), for general OCaml help.

 FIXME: Add some user documentation here.

 # Getting started